MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## July

+### 5 - Bucket Fill
+Given a 2D grid, a starting position ([row, col]), and a new value, replace the value at the starting position and all connected cells of the same value with the new value.

+Cells are connected if they are adjacent horizontally or vertically (not diagonally).
+Return the updated grid.

+### 4 - Kaprekar's Routine
+Given a 4-digit number, return the number of times you need to apply Kaprekar's routine until reaching 6174.

+Kaprekar's routine works as follows:

+Arrange the digits in descending order to form the largest number Arrange the digits in ascending order to form the smallest number (pad with leading zeros if necessary) Subtract the smaller from the larger
+Repeat with the new number

 ### 3 - Database Migration
 Given two database objects, return the second object with any missing properties from the first filled in.